Communication interface

 Tags

-<ticket> is a character string containing 4 digits [0-9] interpreted as a decimal value.
+<ticket> is an ASCII character string containing 4 digits [0-9] interpreted as a decimal value.
 A message to the device is answered with the same ticket.
 Ticket 0000 is reserved for asynchronous messages (process data).
+For user-initiated commands, tickets should be in the range 1000-9999.

 <CONTENT> is the command sent to the device, or the answer to the previously sent command.
-The STAR and STOP are also included in the content.
+The star and stop markers are also included in the content.

 Content